 Release of request to appoint expert: Requests by parties to the case do not have to be released to prosecutor.

-may delegate to qualified person tasks similar to those of expert appointed by investigating judge.
+Prosecutorial delegation of expert-like tasks during preliminary investigation: Prosecutor may delegate to qualified person tasks similar to those of expert appointed by investigating judge.